Doctor of Nursing Practice Program

 How Do I Qualify for Financial Aid?

 All DNP students are awarded a partial nursing scholarship unless their tuition is paid in full from another scholarship source.
-For 2018-2019, DNP students will be awarded a partial nursing scholarship of $3,500 for the year.
+For 2021-2022, DNP students will be awarded a partial nursing scholarship of $3,500 for the year (or $ 1,666 a semester).
+You must be enrolled in at least two credit hours a semester to receive the semester scholarship amount.
+You must be enrolled in 3 semesters to receive the full amou n t of $3,500.
 To view a list of outside scholarships, click here >

 How Do I Apply for Financial Aid?

 Students do not need to complete any forms to receive the partial nursing scholarship.
 To apply for the federal student loans (Federal Direct Unsubsidized Stafford and the Federal Direct Grad PLUS Loan), a current or prospective DNP student must complete one application: the Free Application for Federal Student Aid (FAFSA) (https://studentaid.ed.gov/sa/fafsa).
 Our school code for the FAFSA is 003535.
 The FAFSA will require tax information from your previous income tax return so you can wait until you file your taxes to complete the form, or you can estimate your tax information to the best of your knowledge.
 Information from the FAFSA is then provided to the VUSN Student Financial Services Office which determines the amount of loans available based upon financial eligibility.
 The FAFSA must be filed annually and is available to complete in January of the year you plan to attend.

 Students are welcome to research any outside scholarships or other assistance to help cover their tuition and fees.
 Any outside aid that is received is added to their total financial aid package.
 Contact the VUSN Student Financial Services Office at 615-322-8986 or 1-800-288-2186 for more information.